overwolf/overwolf.github.io/docs/topics/creators-content.md

 ## Useful community snippets

-Our community is constantly sharing knowledge on different topics: codes to implant on your app, how to better build your roadmap, useful sites to create a better UI, and more.
+Our community is constantly sharing knowledge on different topics: codes to Impalement on your app, how to better build your roadmap, useful sites to create a better UI, and more.

 Here are the things that were shared: